Bradley Pritchard: Charlton Athletic

 During the 2010–11 season, Pritchard worked voluntarily as a performance analyst with Charlton Athletic.
 Following a short trial with the club, Pritchard signed a one-year playing contract with the option of a further twelve months with Charlton on 25 May 2011.
 Pritchard's first appearance for The Addicks came in a pre-season friendly against Cardiff City at Estadio Guadalquivir del Coria CF, Spain.
 The Bluebirds won the game 1–0.
 Pritchard made his league debut in the 2011–12 season opener against Bournemouth as an 86th-minute substitute for Scott Wagstaff.
 The game finished as a 3–0 win.
 He scored his first goal for the club in a 4-0 FA Cup win against Halifax Town on 13 November 2011.
 On 19 June 2012, Pritchard signed a two-year contract extension.
 Pritchard then scored his first Addicks League goal on 8 December 2012 against Brighton & Hove Albion before adding to his tally later in the season against Barnsley in a 6–0 away win and in a 2–2 draw at Middlesbrough.
 On 22 May 2014, he was released from Charlton Athletic.

 Leyton Orient

 On 10 July 2014, Pritchard signed for Leyton Orient on a two-year contract, becoming the first signing of the Francesco Becchetti era.
 Pritchard made his Orient league debut in a 2–1 loss to Chesterfield on the opening day of the season.
 He scored his first goal for the club in a 3–2 Football League Trophy win at Peterborough United on 2 September 2014.
 In May 2016, he was released from Leyton Orient when it was announced that he would not be retained when his contract expired.

 Greenwich Borough

 On 1 September 2016, Pritchard joined Isthmian League Division One South club Greenwich Borough.
 He made his debut for the club in a 3–0 victory over East Grinstead Town on 6 September.

 Cray Wanderers

 On 19 July 2018, Pritchard joined Cray Wanderers.

 Lewes

 On 21 May 2021, Pritchard joined Lewes.

+Beckenham Town

+In June 2024, Pritchard joined Isthmian South East Division side Beckenham Town.
+Having held a coaching role, he departed the club on 30 September 2024, following the resignation of manager Darren Anslow.

+Phoenix Sports

+On 3 October 2024, Pritchard joined fellow Isthmian South East Division side Phoenix Sports, once again following Anslow in the role of player-coach.

+Coaching career

+On 8 May 2025, Pritchard was appointed manager of former club Lewes.
+He departed the club by mutual consent on 22 October 2025 following a mixed start to the season.